Blasphemous Rumours / Somebody: Background

-Both "Blasphemous Rumours" and "Somebody" were tracks from Depeche Mode's 1984 album Some Great Reward, recorded in late 1983 through mid-1984 at Music Works in London and Hansa Studios in West Germany.
+Both "Blasphemous Rumours" and "Somebody" are tracks from Depeche Mode's 1984 album Some Great Reward, recorded in late 1983 through mid-1984 at Music Works in London and Hansa Studios in West Germany.

 Controversy

 Depeche Mode had released their previous single, "Master and Servant", to mild controversy due to its sexual theme.
 BBC Radio had considered, but did not, ban "Master and Servant" from radio airplay, and were still concerned about radio censorship following the blowback from their censoring Frankie Goes to Hollywood's song "Relax" a few months before the "Blasphemous Rumours" / "Somebody" single was released.
 Wary of growing pushback from British press and clergy, Mute decided to release "Blasphemous Rumours" on Depeche Mode's first-ever double-A side release, paired with "Somebody".
 Band member Andy Fletcher later said, "we wouldn't say our songs are controversial.
 They do cause controversy, but Martin [Gore] would say all he does is write about life."